dhuynh38/Flairsheet/README.md

 3) Password For Sudo: flairadmin7

 ## To update the current angular app production ##
+(This is a weird method because it's a workaround because our server doesn't have enough RAM to build prod)
 1) Checkout production branch on your computer: git checkout production
 2) Pull in new changes from master branch: